-The Commercial Court

-The number of cases issued in the Commercial Court has been steady.
-In the legal year 2020-2021 the number of claims issued was 839 compared to 860 in the year 2019-2020 and 807 in the year 2018-2019.
-Of these 36 claims were Financial List claims - maintaining the increase in these large (over £50 million) financial/financial markets claims.
+The Commercial Court has had another busy year, handing down over 240 reserved judgments in 2021/2022.
+The number of cases issued in the Commercial Court remains substantial.
+In the legal year 2021-2022, the number of claims issued was 723.
+Of these, 40 claims were Financial List claims - maintaining the increase in these large (over £50 million) financial/financial markets claims.
+In addition, 290 claims were issued in the Circuit Commercial Court.